 2. Affirmations Are Written in the Positive (as Opposed to the Negative).

 Always state your affirmations in the positive.
-So, for example, instead saying, “I no longer enjoy the taste of cigarettes,” you might say, “I am completely free from cigarettes,” or “I am a healthy person and I love the way my body feels when I make healthy choices.”
+For example, instead of saying, “I no longer enjoy the taste of cigarettes,” you might say, “I am completely free from cigarettes,” or “I am a healthy person and I love the way my body feels when I make healthy choices.”

 3. Affirmations Have an Emotional Charge.

-Embue your affirmations with feeling.
+Imbue your affirmations with feeling.
 Using emotional words in affirmations is important, because of the deep association we have between emotion words and somatic experiences.
-So instead of saying, “I spend time with my aging parents,” try: “I feel such love and gratitude spending time with my mother and father.”
-Or instead of “I only eat healthy food,” which sounds suspiciously chore-like, try: “I feel vibrant and alive when I make healthy choices for me.”
+So instead of saying, “I spend time with my aging parents,” try saying, “I feel such love and gratitude spending time with my mother and father.”
+Or instead of “I only eat healthy food,” which sounds suspiciously chore-like, try, “I feel vibrant and alive when I make healthy choices for me.”

 This is the step that causes most people to falter, because in some cases they feel silly writing or saying something that they actually don’t yet believe—at least at a conscious level—is true.
 But remember, the purpose behind affirmations is to rewrite your subconscious mind.